xf4c70r/RAGChef/Llama/README.md

 6. Verify the setup by typing echo $PINECONE_API_KEY in the terminal.
 It should display your API key.

-Follow the same procedure for 'DEEPSEEK_API_KEY'
+Follow the same procedure for 'HF_TOKEN'
 ## Run Locally

 Clone the repo